 How is inequality in tech problematic?

-Technology is arguably the most powerful contributor in shaping the future, meaning that much of the power in building the society of tomorrow lies in the hands of those designing and developing the technology we will use onwards.
+Why?
+Because technology is arguably the most powerful contributor in shaping the future.
+This means that much of the power in building the society of tomorrow lies in the hands of those designing and developing the technology we use.

 Technology for diverse needs should be built by people who understand those needs; in other words, a diverse workforce.
 Building the society of tomorrow is far too large of a responsibility for only certain demographics to have control of.